damirdine/trading-tools/README.md

 ## Usage

 1. **Open the Application:**
-   - Open the `index.html` file in your preferred web browser.
+   - Go to [damirdine.github.io/trading-tools](https://damirdine.github.io/trading-tools) in your preferred web browser.

 2. **Input Values:**
    - Enter your capital (€), risk percentage (%), and leverage in the respective input fields.